 Writes to the database at a very high rate without gradually increasing traffic.

 Ramping up traffic

 You should gradually ramp up traffic to new collections or lexicographically close documents to give Firestore sufficient time to prepare documents for increased traffic.
 We recommend starting with a maximum of 500 operations per second to a new collection and then increasing traffic by 50% every 5 minutes.
-For instance, you can use this ramp up schedule to grow your read traffic to 740K operations per second after 90 minutes.
 You can similarly ramp up your write traffic, but keep in mind the Firestore Standard Limits.
 Be sure that operations are distributed relatively evenly throughout the key range.
 This is called the "500/50/5" rule.